Tharga/Crawler/README.md

 - `PageProcessorBase`.
 It stays on the domain on the provided uri.
 - `HttpClientDownloader`.
 It uses a regular ´HttpClient´ to download content.

-## Planned
-- Persistable Scheduler using MongoDB, so that crawls can be resumed.
-- A page processor that uses injectable rules and filters.
-- Chromium Downloader to support SPA sites.